 FREQUENTLY ASKED QUESTIONS

 We offer our mainstream forty hour bartending certification program, as well as our two hour personal enhancement classes in basic mixology, wine for novices and beer for novices.
+Not sure what class is for you?
+Read the reviews posted online by previous students for some insight into which class might better suite your needs.

 The 40 hour certification class includes: